How To Create To-Do Lists In WordPress

 Delete All To-Do Items Capability

-This setting allows the selected capability to purge all the completed to-do items.
+This allows the chosen capability to purge all the completed to-do items.

 Add Categories Capability